-1. Academic: University Entrance standing.
+- 1. Academic: High School Graduation (University Programme). - 2.
+Personal: Good physical and emotional health, and the personal qualifications considered essential for success in the chosen field.

+3. Nursing:

-- 2. Personal: Good physical and emotional health, and the personal qualifications considered essential for success in the chosen field. - 3.
-Nursing: - (a) Satisfactory completion of the basic course in a recognized school of nursing, and registration in the province or country from which the applicant comes. - (b) Satisfactory graduate-nurse experience appropriate to the field of study to which the applicant seeks admission.
+- (a) Satisfactory completion of the basic course in a recognized school of nursing, and registration in the Province or country from which the applicant comes. - (b) Satisfactory graduate-nurse experience appropriate to the field of study to which the applicant seeks admission.

-Nursing B-Public Health Nursing
+Nursing B - Public Health Nursing

 Subject Units

 N. 200 Human Growth and Development 3

 N. 202 Principles and Methods of Teaching 2

-N. 454 Preventive Medicine
+N. 454 Preventive Medicine 3

-N. 461 Health and Welfare Organizations and Re sources 1
+N. 461 Health and Welfare Organizations and Resources 1

-N. 463 Principles and Practice of Public Health Nursing4
+N. 463 Principles and Practice of Public Health Nursing 4

 N. 467 Current Nursing Problems 1

 N. 471 Social Case Work 1

 N. 477 Sociology of the Family 1

 N. 484 Seminar 1

 N. 486 Field Work 2